awsdocs/amazon-efs-user-guide/doc_source/using-aws-transfer-integration.md

 ### Configuring cross\-account access for Transfer Family<a name="efs-cross-acct-access-transfer"></a>

-If the Transfer Family server used to access your file system belongs to a different AWS account, you will need to grant that account access to your file system\.
+If the Transfer Family server used to access your file system belongs to a different AWS account, you must grant that account access to your file system\.
 Also, your file system policy has to be non\-public\.
 For more information about blocking public access to your file system, see [Blocking public access](access-control-block-public-access.md)\.

 You can grant a different AWS account access to your file system in the file system policy\.
-In the Amazon EFS console, use the **Grant additional permissions** section of the **File system policy editor** to specify the AWS account, and the level of file system access you are granting\.
+In the Amazon EFS console, use the **Grant additional permissions** section of the **File system policy editor** to specify the AWS account and the level of file system access you are granting\.
 For more information about creating or editing a file system policy, see [Creating file system policies](create-file-system-policy.md)\.

-You can specify the account using the account ID or the account ARN\.
+You can specify the account using the account ID or the account Amazon Resource Name \(ARN\)\.
 For more information about ARNs, see [IAM ARNs](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-arns) in the *IAM User Guide*\.

 The following example is a non\-public file system policy that grants cross\-account access to the file system\.
-It has the following 2 statements:
+It has the following two statements:

-1. The first statement, NFS\-client\-read\-write\-via\-fsmt, grants read, write, root privileges to NFS clients accessing the file system using a file system mount target\.
+1. The first statement, `NFS-client-read-write-via-fsmt`, grants read, write, and root privileges to NFS clients accessing the file system using a file system mount target\.

-1. The second statement, Grant\-cross\-account\-access, grants only read and write privileges to the AWS account 111122223333, which is the account that owns the Transfer Family server that needs access to this EFS file system in your account\.
+1. The second statement, `Grant-cross-account-access`, grants only read and write privileges to the AWS account 111122223333, which is the account that owns the Transfer Family server that needs access to this EFS file system in your account\.

 ```
 {